-The fish skin in the MariGen Omega3 products is from cod farmed in the pristine North Atlantic Ocean off the northwest coast of Iceland.
+The fish skin originates in the pristine waters of North Atlantic Ocean off the township of Isafjordur, in northwest coast Iceland.
 Consequently we can track each and every batch of raw materials to ensure the quality of our products.
 We process the fish skin using a proprietary method that preserves the structure and lipid composition of the skin.

 Our product development strategy is to develop medical device applications with a predicted high return on investment and a low-to-medium cost of development.
 We focus exclusively on tissue regeneration and maintenance utilizing our core Omega3 fish-skin technology.

 We have filed multiple patents protecting our core technology and have several more applications in process.
+Patent have been issued in several territories, including the US, and remain pending in other.
 Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property so that revenue from manufacturing and licensing activities can be maximized over the invention's lifetime.

-The MariGen Omega3 fish-skin contains lipids and proteins that, in a concerted manner, help the body regenerate damaged tissue.
+The Kerecis™ Omega3 fish-skin contains lipids and proteins that, in a concerted manner, help the body regenerate damaged tissue.

-Figure 3 - Currently marketed porcine transplant extra-cellular matrix (left) and MariGen Omega3 fish skin (right)
+Figure 3 - Currently marketed porcine transplant extra-cellular matrix (left) and Kerecis™ Omega3 fish skin (right)

-MariGen Omega3 fish skin mainly consists of the natural insoluble proteins of the skin (the extra-cellular matrix or ECM).
+Kerecis™ Omega3 fish skin mainly consists of the natural insoluble proteins of the skin referred to as the acellular dermal matrix (ADM) or extra cellular matrix (ECM)) of the skin.
 In addition to performing other important functions, the extra-cellular matrix provides structural support to the cells in animals.

-Skin extra-cellular matrix is rich with bifunctional molecules such as fibronectin and various types of collagen, among other structural and functional molecules.
+Acellular dermal matrix is rich with bifunctional molecules such as fibronectin and various types of collagen, among other structural and functional molecules.
 Degradation products of the extra-cellular matrix molecules have also demonstrated significant biological activity [3, 4].
-MariGen Omega3 fish skin does not elicit an immune response since the major antigenic components present within cell membranes are removed during processing.
+Kerecis™ Omega3 fish skin does not elicit an immune response since the major antigenic components present within cell membranes are removed during processing.